 Fearless rhino makes it through third vital procedure – 16th June 2015

 The biggest challenge currently is keeping Hope’s shield in place when most of the bone required for attachment points has been removed by the poachers.
-Dr Johan Marais, who is also from the Faculty of Veterinary Science, Onderstepoort, and a co-founder of Saving the Survivors said, “we took radiographs of the damaged area to ascertain if there were anchor points and enough bone integrity to attach the shield.
+Dr Johan Marais, founder of Saving the Survivors said, “we took radiographs of the damaged area to ascertain if there were anchor points and enough bone integrity to attach the shield.
 The bone has to be healthy enough to be able to drill the shield into place, it’s the only way that we are able to make sure it stays on.
 In the absence of sufficient bone, we sutured the bottom part of the shield on which should keep it in place for longer.
 This is to give the damaged areas a better chance to recover.
 Her procedure took longer than we would have liked so we have now made a mould of the shield so next time it is ready to be attached which should cut down procedure time by 45 minutes.”

 “Whilst we remain positive that she will recover, we have to be realistic in our expectations of the timeframes required for Hope’s healing process.
 It is going to be a long journey and she has to be closely monitored at all times especially in these early stages, for any complications.
 From our experience we anticipate it will take at least a year to a year and a half before a full recovery can be expected.
 What Hope is teaching us now is invaluable.
 We can draw from her treatment when treating other victims of poaching with severe facial wounds.
 We must be patient and give her body time to heal.
 We are providing her with the best medical care we have and making her as comfortable as possible,” says Marais.